vineethsai/tool-registry/README.md

 3. Import the environment from `postman/tool_registry_environment.json`
 4. Select the "Tool Registry API Environment" from the environment dropdown

-To serve the Postman documentation locally, you can use the provided script:
+To serve the Postman documentation locally, you can use the provided script (requires Python 3):
 ```
 ./serve_postman_docs.sh
 ```

-This will make the collection available at http://localhost:8080/tool_registry_api_collection.json.
+This will attempt to start the server on port 8080 or another available port.

 When running with Docker Compose, the Postman documentation is available at http://localhost:9000/tool_registry_api_collection.json.